fallen-icarus/cardano-swaps/README.md

 2. `Update` - update the asking price for UTxOs at the swap address
 3. `Swap` - executing a swap with assets at the swap address

-:notebook: Only the owner (signified by the address' staking credential) is allowed to use the `Close` or `Update` redeemers.
+Only the owner (signified by the address' staking credential) is allowed to use the `Close` or `Update` redeemers.
 Anyone can use the `Swap` redeemer.

 #### `Close` Redeemer
 The `Close` redeemer allows the owner (signified by the address' staking credential) to recover the deposit stored with the reference script, and make the address undiscoverable by burning the beacon. **In order to reclaim the deposit, the beacon must be burned.** The requirements for successfully using the `Close` redeemer are: